Cavorter/cavort/content/posts/2006-06-22-minding-my-own-business-as-i-so-often-am.md

 ---
 <div class='microid-mailto+http:sha1:47cc0f19f2c2ed693a49fab28eff4b700c4bd4a0'>

-    I know of at least two people who will be interested in this site: <a href="http://amigofish.com/">AmigoFish</a>
+    I know of at least two people who will be interested in this site: [AmigoFish](http://amigofish.com/)